Architecture documentation

 <Cards>

 Review the operator controls for advanced accounts, smart-account routing, and gas sponsorship.
+The page covers the settings that enable gasless transactions and multi-approver flows.

 </Card>

-<Card title="UserOperations" href="/docs/architects/components/infrastructure/account-abstraction/user-operations">
+<Card title="UserOperations" href="/docs/architects/components/infrastructure/advanced-accounts/user-operations">

 See how UserOperations move through smart wallets, bundlers, and the EntryPoint.
+The page traces validation, gas sponsorship checks, and execution sequencing.

 </Card>

-<Card title="Bundlers" href="/docs/architects/components/infrastructure/account-abstraction/bundlers">
+<Card title="Bundlers" href="/docs/architects/components/infrastructure/advanced-accounts/bundlers">

 Read how DALP uses bundler-compatible discovery behind the platform execution path.
+The page covers the JSON-RPC endpoint, simulation, and UserOperation submission.

 </Card>

-<Card title="Paymasters and gas sponsorship" href="/docs/architects/components/infrastructure/account-abstraction/paymasters-and-gas-sponsorship">
+<Card title="Paymasters and gas sponsorship" href="/docs/architects/components/infrastructure/advanced-accounts/paymasters-and-gas-sponsorship">

 </Card>